samkearney/esta-ngl/README.md

-# Next-Gen Library Data Model
+# ESTA Universal Device Representation (UDR)

-This repository houses working documentation for ESTA's Next-Gen Library Study Group data model.
-The data model is currently an early work-in-progress and actively being worked on by the study group.
-Everything in this documentation is subject to change drastically.
+This repository houses working documentation for ESTA's Universal Device Representation (UDR), which is developed by the ESTA TSP's Next-Gen Library Study Group.
+UDR is currently an early work-in-progress and actively being worked on by the study group.
+Everything in this documentation is subject to change without notice.

 The Next-Gen Library study group is working toward defining a standardized method of describing entertainment equipment in a machine-readable way, such that it can automatically be discovered and